Loyal Order of Moose: Mooseheart and Moosehaven

 At the 1911 convention in Detroit, Davis, the "Director General" of the Order, recommended that the LOOM (Loyal Order Of Moose) acquire property for an "Institute", "School" or "College" that would be a home, schooling, and vocational training for the orphans of LOOM members.
 For months offers came in and a number of meetings were held regarding the project.
 It was eventually agreed that the center should be located somewhere near the center of population, adjacent to both rail and river transportation and within a day's travel to a major city.
 On December 14, 1912, the leaders of the organization decided to purchase the 750-acre Brookline Farm.
 Brookline was a dairy farm near Batavia, Illinois.
 It was close to the Fox River, two railway lines and the (then dirt) Lincoln Highway.
 The leadership also wished to buy additional real estate to the west and north owned by two other families, for a total of 1,023 acres.
 Negotiations for the purchases were held in January and February 1913, and legal possession of the property was taken on March 1.
 The name "Mooseheart" had been adopted for the school at the suggestion of Ohio Congressman and Supreme Council member John J. Lentz by a unanimous joint meeting of the Supreme Council and Institute Trustees on February 1.
 Mooseheart was dedicated on July 27, 1913.
 Vice President Thomas R. Marshall gave a speech for the occasion.

 While Mooseheart began as a school, it soon grew to become a small incorporated village and hub of the organization, housing the headquarters of the LOOM as well as the Women of the Moose.
 The population of Mooseheart would grow to 1,000 by 1920, reach a peak of 1,300 during the Great Depression, and decline to approximately 500, the campus' current maximum capacity, in 1979.

 In addition to Mooseheart, the LOOM also runs a retirement center, Moosehaven, located in Orange Park, Florida.
 This project was inaugurated in the autumn of 1922 with 26 acres of property and 22 retired Moose residents.
 It has grown to a 63-acre community with over 400 residents.

 Organization

-Local units are called "Lodges", state groups are "State Associations" and the national authority is the "Supreme Lodge of the World", which meets annually.
+Local units are called "Lodges", regional groups are "Associations" and the national authority is "The Moose", which meets annually.
 In 1923 there were 1,669 lodges "promulgated in every civilized country controlled by the Caucasian race".
 In 1966 3,500 lodges were reported in every US state, Guam, Canada, Bermuda and England.
 In 1979 the Order had 36 State Associations and over 4,000 Lodges.
 Today it has 1,600 Lodges in 49 states, four Canadian provinces, and the United Kingdom.

 The entire membership is sometimes referred to as the "Moose Domain".